Richiban/CodeFlea/README.md

 VS Code has excellent code navigation abilities for jumping to a particular file or member, but it doesn't really have much functionality for moving around within a file.

 CodeFlea addresses this by giving simple, intuitive commands for moving the cursor around in a way that should be applicable to any programming language, even written prose!
-It accomplishes this by identifying "interesting" points in the file based on the presence of characters relative to whitespace.
+It accomplishes this by identifying "interesting" points within the file based on blocks of code and usage of punctuation and operators.

 ![CodeFlea in action](https://raw.githubusercontent.com/Richiban/CodeFlea/main/docs/jump-interface.gif)

-The rules for figuring out the locations of interesting lines and interesting points are as follows:

-An interesting line is defined as a line that (all of the below):

-- Is not "boring" (see below)
-- Is immediately preceded by either:
-  - A boring line
-  - A change of indentation

-A _boring_ line is one that either:
+A block of code is defined as either:

-- is empty
-- contains nothing but punctuation
+- being at a different indentation level from its surroundings
+- being surrounded by "empty" lines (where empty means either containing only punctuation or nothing at all)

-In the following example code the "interesting" lines have been illustrated.
+Example 1: In the following example code the "interesting" lines have been illustrated.

     ┌─  public class C
     │   {